WaterWavesModels/WaterWaves1D.jl/docs/src/background.md

 #### The Isobe-Kakinuma systems

-The Isobe-Kakinuma model is a hierarchy of models proposed by [Isobe](https://doi.org/10.1061/9780784400890.023), depending on the rank ``N`` and the parameters ``(p_0,p_1,⋯,p_N)``
+The Isobe-Kakinuma model is a hierarchy of systems proposed by [Isobe](https://doi.org/10.1061/9780784400890.023), depending on the rank ``N`` and the parameters ``(p_0,p_1,⋯,p_N)``